Benefits

 • Support for People with Disabilities:

-• Personal Independence Payment (PIP): This benefit helps with the extra costs of living with a long-term physical, mental or sensory disability.
+• Personal Independence Payment (PIP): This benefit helps with the extra costs of living with a long-term physical, mental, or sensory disability.
+For assistance, please refer to our PIP form guide.

-• Disability Living Allowance (DLA): This is a benefit for children under the age of 16 and depends on the level of help the child needs.
+• Disability Living Allowance (DLA): This benefit is for children under 16 and depends on the level of help the child needs.
+For assistance, please refer to our DLA form guide.

-• Attendance Allowance (AA): This benefit is for people over State Pension age who need help with daily tasks or supervision due to a disability.
+• Attendance Allowance (AA): This benefit is for people over the age of State Pension who need help with daily tasks or supervision due to a disability.

 • Adult Disability Payment (ADP): In Scotland, ADP replaces Personal Independence Payment (PIP) and is for people aged 16 to State Pension age with a long-term disability or health condition that affects their daily living or mobility.

-• Child Disability Payment (CDP): In Scotland, CDP replaces Disability Living Allowance for children ( DLA for children) and provides financial support for children with a disability or long-term health condition.
+• Child Disability Payment (CDP): In Scotland, CDP replaces the Disability Living Allowance for children ( DLA for children) and provides financial support for children with disabilities or long-term health conditions.

 • Contribution-based Employment and Support Allowance (ESA): If you are ill or have a health condition or disability that limits your ability to work, you may be able to get contribution-based ESA.
 You must have worked within the last 2 to 3 years and made (or been credited with) Class 1 or Class 2 National Insurance contributions, which are not means-tested.